declare-lab/hfusion/README.md

 # Hfusion
 Codes for the paper ``Multimodal sentiment analysis using hierarchical fusion with context modeling``

 # How to run
 ``python3 hfusion.py``

-## Reuirements
+## Requirements

 Keras >= 2.0, Tensorflow >= 1.7, Numpy, Scikit-learn